 Hose/Inlet Port Sizes

 The noise production of a dust collector will depend on its suction power and filtration system.
-Fortunately, most dust collectors produce an acceptable level of noise in the 70 to the 90-decibel range.
-A more powerful dust collector can still be too noisy in a small workspace, so make sure you invest in ear protection.
+Fortunately, most dust collectors produce an acceptable noise level in the 70 to the 90-decibel range.
+A more powerful dust collector can still be too noisy in a small workspace, so invest in ear protection.

-A dust collector, sometimes called a dust extractor, is an indispensable cleaning machine for any woodworking enthusiast.
 Woodworking tools like a band saw, a miter saw or a belt sander, generate a lot of fine dust that is tough to clean up and hazardous to your health.
-Whether you work at home or in a professional carpentry shop, a dust collector will help you to work smarter by creating a dust-free workspace that is full of fresh, clean air.
+Sometimes called a dust extractor, a dust collector is indispensable to woodworking enthusiasts.
+Whether you work at home or in a professional carpentry shop, a dust collector will help you work smarter by creating a dust-free workspace full of fresh, clean air.